treasure gallery documents are conserved in preparation for permanent exhibit at the massachusetts archives

 Before the documents were encapsulated, high quality digital images were created in NEDCC’s Digital Lab for future use.
 Once the documents were encased, there will not be another opportunity to digitize them for perhaps 100 years.

 The documents were treated at NEDCC over a two-month period before being returned to the Archives.
 The exhibit, entitled Our Common Wealth: The Massachusetts Experiment in Democracy 1620–Today, celebrated its grand opening in April, 2009.
 The exhibit uses state-of-the-art technology to trace the development of rights in Massachusetts from the 1600s until today.
 Climate controlled cases display the documents that were treated at the Northeast Document Conservation Center.
 Interactive exhibits, personal stories, and a high tech theater bring history alive.
-Click here for the Massachusetts Archives slideshow about the creation of the Treasure Gallery exhibits.

 The Massachusetts Archives Treasure Gallery Documents